johnvincentandaya/Thesis-/backend/README.md

 ## License

-This project is part of the KD-Pruning Simulator educational platform.
+This project is part of the Knowledge Distillation-Pruning Simulator educational platform.